 Oh, how much this is needed!
 Congratulations to the California Master Beekeeper Program, the newly announced recipient of a...

 Advice for the Home Gardener from the Help Desk of the

 UC Master Gardener Program of Contra Costa County

-Help Desk of the UC Master Gardener Program of Contra Costa County (SLH)
+Help Desk of the Master Gardener Program of Contra Costa County (KR)

-Note: The UC Master Gardeners Program of Contra Costa's Help Desk is available year-round to answer your gardening questions.
+Note: The UC Master Gardeners Program of Contra Costa's Help Desk is available year-round (except the last two weeks of December) to answer your gardening questions.
 Except for a few holidays, we're open every week, Monday through Thursday for walk-ins from 9:00 am to Noon at 75 Santa Barbara Road, 2d Floor, Pleasant Hill, CA 94523.
-We can also be reached via telephone: (925)646-6586, email: email@example.com, or on the web at http://ccmg.ucanr.edu/Ask_Us/ MGCC Blogs can be found at http://ccmg.ucanr.edu/HortCoCo/ You can also subscribe to the Blog (http://ucanr.edu/blogs/CCMGBlog/)./span>
+We can also be reached via telephone: (925)646-6586, email: email@example.com, or on the web at http://ccmg.ucanr.edu/Ask_Us/ MGCC Blogs can be found at http://ccmg.ucanr.edu/HortCoCo/ You can also subscribe to the Blog (http://ucanr.edu/blogs/CCMGBlog/)/span>